-With varying combinations of Nitrogen and Sulphur, as well as Phosphorus and Potassium, the seed yield was dramatically affected.
-The seed yields were practically comparable for 120 kg N/ha + 45 kg S/ha and 120 kg N/ha + 30 kg S/ha.
-As a result of higher levels of nitrogen and sulphur Sulphur, sunflower seed production increased significantly.
-An increase in nitrogen and sulphur Sulphur application may have resulted in a rise in amino acid and amide material accumulation in the reproductive organs, which resulted in an increase in seed output by increasing seed setting and filling.
+Seed yield was significantly influenced with different combinations of Nitrogen and sulphur along with Phosphorus and Potassium at 5% probability level.
+The highest seed yield was obtained with the treatment 120 kg N/ha + 45 kg S/ha (1446.20 kg), however 120 kg N/ha + 30 kg S/ha was found to be statistically on par with 120 kg N/ha + 45 kg S/ha.
+The seed yield of sunflower increased significantly with increase in nitrogen and sulphur.
+An increase in nitrogen and sulphur application might have resulted in increased accumulation of amino acids and amide material accumulation in the reproductive organs, which resulted in an increase in seed output by increasing seed setting and filling.
 The sunflower plant's height, dry matter accumulation, and dry matter partitioning at the seed filling stage were found to be significantly correlated with seed output.
-At 120 kg of nitrogen per hectare, the seed production was much higher than the remainder of the treatment combinations.
-Increasing seed yields was reported by Reddi Ramu and Maheswara Reddy (2003) and Sarkar & Mallick (2009), both who found that N and S improved seed yields.
+Nitrogen applied at 120 kg/ha in combination with 45 kg S/ha recorded significantly higher seed yield over rest of the treatment combinations.
+Similar results of increased seed yields were reported by Reddi Ramu and Maheswara Reddy (2003) and Sarkar & Mallick (2009), both who found that N and S improved seed yields.